gilmoreg/douki/README.md

 ## Summary
 This application will sync your Anilist.co anime list to your Myanimelist.com list.
 Simply enter your credentials and let it take care of the rest.

-Ani2Mal remains in beta phase.
+Douki remains in beta phase.
 Use at your own risk!

 ## Technical
 * Server Stack: Node, Express, Pug